soug86/Challenge/Week 1/WRITTEN_REPORT.md

 There are some interesting takeaways when the relationship between outcomes of plays is analyzed with goal funding budget,

 - Low buget plays of less than `$5,000` have surprisingly turned out to be successful almost 75% of the time.
 This is highest success rate across any of the goal categories meaning **plays with good storyline and execution are likely to be successful irrespective of the amount of money spent on big name cast or on a fancy set.** This is borne out by the fact that plays greater than `$45,000` almost always end up being a failed venture.
+Thus for Louise, she can afford to fund 'Fever' comfortably with her $10,000 budget.

 ### c.
 What are some limitations of this dataset?